Junior G-Men (serial): Reception

-Reviewer Jerry Blake in The Files of Jerry Blake described as both pro-typical and, at the same time, conventional as a "chapterplay", " 'Junior G-Men' contains much more action than some of its Universal contemporaries; fistfights and chases figure prominently in most episodes, and give the serial a pleasantly fast-paced feel.
+Reviewer Jerry Blake in his blog The Files of Jerry Blake described the film as both pro-typical and, at the same time, conventional as a "chapterplay", "Junior G-Men contains much more action than some of its Universal contemporaries; fistfights and chases figure prominently in most episodes, and give the serial a pleasantly fast-paced feel.
 Stuntmen Dave Sharpe (who doubles Billy Halop) and Ken Terrell inject plenty of energetic leaps and flips into the fistfights, while cinematographer Jerome Ash and directors Ford Beebe and John Rawlins film the chase sequences in fluid and exciting style."